ezsetup/ezsetup/README.md

 - Python >= 3.5
 - Node >= 8.0
 *Steps*
-0. (Optional) Setup a virtual Python environment and activate it:
+0. (Optional, but recommended) Setup a virtual Python environment and activate it:
 ```
 python3 -m venv <choose a name> # for instance, I often set it as "venv"
 source venv/bin/activate